 Remember when you purchase valuable goods overseas always purchase from legitimate chain stores or brand store or else you might get to understand really the meaning of “Caveat Emptor – Buyer Beware.”

 Watch out for Pickpockets in Bazaars and Where Tourists Shop!

 Pickpockets love to work at outdoor markets; they know that most people who go to these markets have cash and are therefore good targets – especially tourists.
-Keep your money safe by using any of the various secure money pouches that are featured in the money wallet and money belt section.
-If you are just carrying the basics like a few bills and a credit card and want to be hands-free without the use of a hidden body pouch consider this clever travel bra.
+Keep your money safe by using any of these various styles of secure money pouches or opt for a money wallet and money belt If you are just carrying the basics like a few bills and a credit card and want to be hands-free without the use of a hidden body pouch consider this clever travel bra.
 It’s the ideal bra for traveling, backpacking, and keeping small valuables safe.